randyrossi/bmc64/README.md

     machine_timing=pal-custom
     cycles_per_second=985257

 This mode will match the timing of the original machine (for the purists) but may not be compatible with all monitors:

 For NTSC, this mode will match the real timing very closely.
 But again, since it's not a standard resolution, it may not work on all monitors.

+    [C64/NTSC/HDMI/VICE 768x525@59.825Hz]
+    sdtv_mode=18
+    hdmi_group=2
+    hdmi_mode=87
+    hdmi_timings=768 0 24 72 96 525 1 3 10 9 0 0 0 60 0 31415829 1
+    machine_timing=ntsc-custom
+    cycles_per_second=1022708

 Q: Audio is not coming out of HDMI/Analog jack when I expect it to.
 Why?